Plan of God

 Jesus was telling us of the importance of knowing who the source of true light is.
-We live in a world of darkness and godliness because, for the time being, Satan remains as the god (little g) of this world.
-This world is Satan's kingdom—the kingdom of darkness (Matthew 12:26).
-As saints, God's people have separated themselves from this evil world (2Corinthians 6:14-17).
+We live in a world of darkness and god-less-ness.
+This world is Satan’s kingdom—the kingdom of darkness (Matthew 12:26).
+As saints, God’s people have separated themselves from this evil world (2Corinthians 6:14-17).
 And we give thanks to God because of what we will inherit:

 Colossians 1:12-13 We have qualified to partake in the inheritance of the saints in the Kingdom of light.
 [God the Father] has delivered us from the dominion of darkness and transferred us into the Kingdom of His beloved Son.

-What an incredible thing to be told that as saints we have qualified for the Kingdom of Light – which is the very purpose of God's Plan in the first place.
-On the other hand, the god of this dark world has deceived and blinded the minds of those who do not believe, with the intent of preventing them from having the light of the glorious gospel of Christ shine unto them.
-Satan is the god (small g, 2Corinthians 4:4) of this present evil world, but Jesus has qualified to replace him forever.
+What an incredible thing to be told that as saints we have qualified for the Kingdom of Light – which is the very purpose of God’s Plan in the first place.
+Satan has deceived and blinded the minds of those who do not believe, with the intent of preventing them from having the light of the glorious gospel of Christ shine unto them.
+Jesus has qualified to replace him forever.